-I received this book from Tyndale House to review.
+I received this book from the publisher to review.
 All thoughts and opinions are my own.